jmartinezgranados/Blitz/README.md

 Comes with a widget that will show all active pull requests in your project across all repositories.
 Here's how it looks:
 ![Widget Showing Active Pull Requests](https://sierpinski.gallery.vsassets.io/_apis/public/gallery/publisher/sierpinski/extension/blitz-allpulls-extension/0.9.3/assetbyname/Microsoft.VisualStudio.Services.Screenshots.3 "Active Pull Requests Widget")

+## Update 0.9.9
+Added ability to filter to only pull requests created by user.

 ## Update 0.9.6
 Made each row clickable, taking you to the pull request.